phsab/100-days-of-code/log.md

 # 100 Days Of Code - Log

+### Day 51: March 15, 2019

+**Today's Progress**: Back to coding after higher priority activities.
+I had a little fallback and decided to refresh my memory by reviewing my notes first.
+Then back to Mosh's coding course.

+**Thoughts:**

 ### Day 50: March 5, 2019

 **Today's Progress**: Half of the challenge done!
 Woot!
 Decided to pick a few random exercises at https://www.w3resource.com/javascript-exercises/ for practice purposes.
 Not very useful exercises, so sharing other ES6 exercise resources would be appreciated!